Text by CLOT Magazine

 Both Quayola and Seta skillfully manipulate complex algorithmic systems to generate the rules by which pianos and paintings are freed from hand gestures.
 In penetrating deep computational logic, Transient upends the relationship between human and machine, creating a uniquely expressive ‘non-human’ compositional modality.
 Infinite notes and chromatic elements multiply and articulate themselves in unison.
 Data creates organic infused patterns and looped, recurrent rhythms and polyrhythms.

 Quayola shares with us that the project is the result of several years of research within Quayola Studio in developing systems to generate complex and expressive modulation data in real-time.
-Quayola and Seta started to collaboratively focus on such systems for music composition.
+Quayola and Seta started to focus on such systems for music composition collaboratively.

 Giving more details on the process, Quayola also shares that, as everything happens in real-time in their system, the performative aspect was very important: The tracks were not composed/recorded in layers and stages like in traditional DAWs but performed and recorded live directly within our system.
-For each track the artists established a set of macros each, so we could perform and improvise live.
+For each track, the artists established a set of macros each so that we could perform and improvise live.
 The final tracks are essentially the result of such live improvisations.

-When the research started back in 2018 we didn’t really know that it would turn into a piano concert – it was just pure experimentation within the studio.
-Developing software can be quite fluid at a demo stage, but when you really need something to work for fully finished creations then it becomes increasingly more complex.
-Strangely enough, something that really helped this project forward was the Covid pandemic.
-The really quiet months of the first wave really allowed us to focus purely on the music without any distraction, and this is when the main sonic ideas emerged.
+When the research started back in 2018, we didn’t really know that it would turn into a piano concert – it was just pure experimentation within the studio.
+Developing software can be quite fluid at a demo stage, but when you really need something to work for fully finished creations, then it becomes increasingly more complex.
+Strangely enough, something that really helped this project move forward was the Covid pandemic.
+The quiet months of the first wave allowed us to focus purely on the music without any distraction, and this is when the main sonic ideas emerged.